bonitasoft/bonita-doc/md/get-bonita-provided-applications.md

 This will open an import window, which will let you import the application.

-For a more technical user, there is a second way to get the applications.
-You can get it from it's corresponding GitHub repository.
+For more technical users, there is a second way to get the application.
+You can get it from its corresponding GitHub repository.
 For the user application, you can find it in the [user application repository](https://github.com/bonitasoft/bonita-user-application/).
 And for the admin one, you can find it in the [admin application repository](https://github.com/bonitasoft/bonita-admin-application/).
 There are two ways to get the .bos file.
 You can either get it from the *Releases* on the right or by cloning the repository of your choice and building it using maven.